mattvenn/printable-diary/README.md

 you should now have a load of pdfs in your directory:

-biz.pdf blank.pdf cal_1.pdf cal_2.pdf cal_3.pdf cal_4.pdf graph.pdf title.pdf todo.pdf
+biz.pdf blank.pdf cal_1.pdf cal_2.pdf cal_3.pdf cal_4.pdf graph.pdf cover.pdf todo.pdf

 ## Collating into a single pdf for double sided printing